aimeeu/Udacity-FullStackWebDeveloper/Project04-ItemCatalogWebApp/README.rst

 ===========================================================
 Udacity Full Stack Web Developer - Project 4 - Item Catalog
 ===========================================================
-This project was developed using Python 3.6, Pipenv, and Pycharm 2018.2.4 on Ubuntu 18.04 LTS.
+I developed this project using Python 3.6, Pipenv, and Pycharm 2018.2.4 on Ubuntu 18.04 LTS.

 I based this project on the Movie Trailer project, which was the first project in this nanodegree.